 OCP has invested 5.3 billion dirhams (\$537 million) developing the production unit, part of the Jorf Lasfar hub that is currently under construction on Morocco's Atlantic coast in the northwest of the country.
-OCP is constructing three other identical phosphate fertilizer units as part of the same hub www.fertilizerinternational.con ter desalination plant has also been completed.
+OCP is constructing three other identical phosphate fertilizer units as part of the same hub.

+The first stage of Jorf Lasfar's seawater desalination plant has also been completed.
 The plant will eventually produce 75 million cubic meters of freshwater each year when all three stages are completed.

 King Mohammed VI also visited OCP's Phosboucraa complex in the southern region of Laayoune on 5 February, and marked the start of construction at the site by laying the foundation stone.
-The \$2bn project will have the capacity to produce 500.000 t/a of phosphoric acid completed The complex will process phosphate rock from the Boucraâ area and also includes a washing and floatation plant, a phosphate drying plant and a 500,000 tonne capacity storage area.
-Around \$430m has also been earmarked for the construction of an adiacent port facility on the coast.
+The \$2bn project will have the capacity to produce 500,000 t/a of phosphoric acid and one million t/a of fertilisers once completed.

+The complex will process phosphate rock from the Boucraâ area and also includes a washing and floatation plant, a phosphate drying plant and a 500,000 tonne capacity storage area.
+Around \$430m has also been earmarked for the construction of an adjacent port facility on the coast.

 The major investments taking place at both Jorf Lasfar and Phosboucraa are part of OCP's strategy to secure its position as a leading global producer

-The first stage of Jorf Lasfar's seawa-